 The nitrogen cycling process that all new saltwater aquarium (and freshwater aquariums) set ups go through when they are first started is what leads to the birth of the aquarium's biological "bacteria" base.
 From start to finish, this cycle usually takes around 30 to 45 days to complete its mission, and depending on each individual aquarium's set up and care variables, sometimes longer.
 There are several methods to greatly reduce the cycling time on an aquarium.

-An aquarium is considered to be "cycled" when two forms of bacteria (nitrobacter and nitrosoma) are present in quantities which will process the ammonia (NH3) into nitrites (NO2) and then into nitrates (NO3), leaving no detectable nitrites.
+An aquarium is considered to be "cycled" when two different forms of bacteria (nitrobacter and nitrosoma) are present in quantities which will process the ammonia (NH3) into nitrites (NO2) and then into nitrates (NO3), leaving no detectable nitrites.

 If you don't want to wait around for nature to run its course and create this needed end result bacteria, there are ways to help speed up the cycling process by "seeding" a new tank with mediums or materials that already have a mature bacteria population established on them.
 Seeded live rock is an excellent source of bacteria and due to its porosity, it can carry a huge quantity of bacteria which will be buried in all of the nooks, crannies and minute holes in the rock.